Social Engineering

 Social Engineering: The Human Factor in Cyber-security

-In the complex realm of cyber-security, while significant investments flow into robust network architectures and devices, the human element often remains a weak link.
+In the complex realm of cyber-security, while significant investments flow into robust network architectures and devices, the human element often remains the weakest link.
 Regular security awareness programs are essential, but without ongoing reinforcement, complacency can set in.
-Social engineering tests serve as real-time demonstrations of potential security lapses, emphasizing the importance of continuous vigilance.
+Social engineering tests serve as real-time demonstrations of potential security lapses, emphasising the importance of continuous vigilance.

 Engaging with ProCheckUp: Scope & Boundaries